 The day to day maintenance of the electrical infrastructure is a key part of keeping the grid resilient.
 We make regular inspections of our poles, lines, and other equipment and work to replace and upgrade aging and faulty equipment before failures happen.

 We also regularly work on managing and trimming back the vegetation around our equipment, as many of the power outages during storms and other high wind occasions are due to tree branches or other vegetation falling into the power lines.
-In 2017 alone, the Hawaiian Electric Companies spent $16.9 million across the islands on vegetation management, trimming and cutting down trees and other vegetation.
+In 2021 alone, Hawaiian Electric spent $18.5 million across the islands on vegetation management, trimming and cutting down trees and other vegetation.

 Here are some examples of the continued maintenance we're doing to keep our grid resilient:

 As an island state in the middle of the Pacific Ocean with no close neighboring states to rely on, being prepared is crucial.
-At the Hawaiian Electric Companies, our storm recovery planning goes on year-round, not just during hurricane season.
-Our companies work closely with government agencies in developing disaster plans and rehearsing responses.
+At Hawaiian Electric, our storm recovery planning goes on year-round, not just during hurricane season.
+Our company works closely with government agencies in developing disaster plans and rehearsing responses.
 More than 200 of our employees received FEMA training certification in 2017 and participated in a two-day emergency drill that simulated a direct hit from a hurricane.

 We also have strong relationships with other local utilities, companies and contractors, which is critical to speeding recovery.
 Furthermore, we have strong mutual assistance pacts with mainland utilities; crews and equipment can be brought to Hawaii within days if necessary.